 - Storage Lien

-The lien that most car owners are familiar with is the type that a lender adds to the title when the loan is made on the vehicle.
+The lien that most car owners are familiar with is the type a lender adds to the title when making a loan on the vehicle.
 This lien can be from several different types of transactions including:

 - Title Loan